 The worst options provide close to zero additional heat compared to a regular bed.
 They are also prone to breaking, are not durable enough to withstand daily use, and are potentially dangerous for your dog.

-So, to help you make the right choice, I've put together a complete guide to choosing the best warming bed for your pet.
-Let's get started!
+So, to help you make the right choice, I've put together a complete guide to choosing the best warming dog bed for your pet.

-A heated mat provides a continuous low-level warming effect.
+A heated dog bed provides a continuous low-level warming effect.
 Some are heated by an electric element, while others reflect your dog's body heat better than a typical bed or blanket.